Mehedy-Tanvir/javascript-obfuscator/README.md

-The javascript files that you want to obfuscate keep them in the same directory as index.js
+The javascript files that you want to obfuscate keep them in the same directory as index.js and run `npm run dev`